Jun-hwan Cha is the latest skating sensation to come out of the Republic of Korea.

 Cha had been looking for a coach in North America and in March 2015 he went to Toronto to work on his jumps with Brian Orser.
 He enjoyed the initial experience and decided to make the Toronto Cricket Skating and Curling Club his full-time training base.

-Cha will move into the senior ranks next season.
+He will move into the senior ranks next season.
 His goal is to earn a berth to the 2018 Olympic Winter Games, which will take place in his homeland.
 “I hope to be able to skate in PyeongChang.
-It will be very exciting because it is in my country,” he said.
+It will be very exciting because it is in my country,” Cha said.
 “When I go there for my first Olympics, maybe it will be good for me.”

-Though he spoke some English before moving to Canada, with the help of English tutors, he is now fluent in the language.
+Though he spoke some English before moving to Canada, with the help of English tutors and his coaches and training mates, he is now fluent in the language.
 “I study English.
 I could speak English before, but it was not that good,” he said with a laugh.

 Off the ice, his time is spent working out at the gym and studying.
 The grade 9 student takes online courses to keep up on his schoolwork.
 Cha said that in order for him to be able to compete at nationals, he has to be enrolled in school.